gnomegl/gitslurp/README.md

 - `--details, -d`: Show detailed commit information
 - `--secrets, -s`: Enable secret detection in commits
 - `--links, -l`: Show URLs found in commit messages
 - `--all, -a`: Show commits from all contributors in the target's repositories.
-This is useful for OSINT investigations to discover potential alternate accounts when users accidentally commit with different identities
+This is useful for OSINT investigations to discover potential alternate accounts when users accidentally commit with different identities.
+Note: This flag is automatically enabled when scanning organizations.

 ## Output Format